-When a man is thus anchored he ceases to worry about the fitness of things, about the behavior of his fellow-men, about right and wrong and justice and injustice.
-If his roots are in the current of life he will float on the surface like a lotus and he will blossom and give forth fruit.
-He will draw his nourishment from above and below; he will send his roots down deeper and deeper, fearing neither the depth nor the heights.
-The life that's in him will manifest itself in growth, and growth is an endless, eternal process.
+When [one] is thus anchored [we cease] to worry about the fitness of things, about the behavior of [our] fellow-men, about right and wrong and justice and injustice.
+If [our] roots are in the current of life [we] will float on the surface like a lotus and [we] will blossom and give forth fruit.
+[We] will draw [our] nourishment from above and below; [we] will send [our] roots down deeper and deeper, fearing neither the depth nor the heights.
+The life that's in [us] will manifest itself in growth, and growth is an endless, eternal process.

 With your attention and energy no longer focused on fixing, maintaining, preserving, enabling, controlling, making “right” the world and the people around you, you are now free to create new venues, forms, content, connections, combinations, which enable the manifestation of a world that truly reflects your abundance.
 Creation, like abundance, is infectious and will stimulate and suffuse others with the courage to create as well.
 Integral and vital to this entire, endless process of abundance and creation is courage: the courage to overcome all forms of fear that block one from an ever-expanding freedom.
 It is courage, in its original definition, that arouses one “to tell the story of who you are with your whole heart,” to love without expectations, to take chances without any guarantees, and to attempt the seeming impossible just because you believe in it and because you know you have absolutely nothing to lose.